-Note: This recipe is especially for kids who need a gluten-free diet.
-Kids who need a gluten-free diet must avoid foods that contain gluten, a type of protein found in many foods.
+Note: This recipe is especially for teens on a gluten-free diet, who must avoid foods that contain gluten, a type of protein found in many foods.

 This gluten-free dish is a great source of iron and protein.
 The longer you marinate the steak, the better it tastes.

 - 1-1/4 pound lean flank steak, fat trimmed

 - 1/2 cup onions, chopped and divided

 - 1/4 cup water